 Scheduling apps will give you the option to make items repeat, removing the manual leg work.
 If you’re not ready to move to a dedicated platform like this, you can also create repeat events in your team’s Google or Apple Calendars.

-3. Use employee management tools
+3. Use team management tools

-The most useful employee management tools enable employees to clock in and out, allowing you to see exactly how many hours they’ve worked.
+The most useful team management tools enable employees to clock in and out, allowing you to see exactly how many hours they’ve worked.
 It also encourages them to arrive on time which should ensure you’re never left with too few staff to serve customers.

-Square Employee Management even allows you to view the sales each employee makes, as well as your quietest and busiest times.
+Square Team Management even allows you to view the sales each employee makes, as well as your quietest and busiest times.
 The result is a clearer idea of which staff need more training to achieve targets, and when to rota more of them onto the schedule.

 4. Use predictive scheduling